• Skip to primary navigation

 Unbaked apple cider donut cake batter in a round bundt pan.

-STEP 7: Pour the cake batter into a greased and floured bundt pan and bake.
+STEP 7: Pour the cake batter into your prepared pan and bake.

 For perfectly moist cake, invest in an instant read thermometer.
 Insert the thermometer near the center of the cake.
 If the temperature reads 200 degrees, the cake is done.
 If you cook it longer it will begin to dry out.